 The Tulare County 4-H YDP continues to stay strong and is carried on by over 350 adult volunteers in our local communities from Dinuba to the north, Waukena to the west, and Springville and Exeter to the east.
 The 4-H volunteers give generously of their time, money, and facilities in conducting a successful and growing 4-H program.
 Last year, nearly 1,000 young people were involved in various activities of the program, such as the community club program and county-wide events.
 4-H focuses on developing important life skills in our youth, fostering an interest in citizenship, leadership, and community service.
 4-H is committed to the “Step-it-up-2-Thrive” program which encourages youth to identify their “spark”, tapping into their true passion in life.

 The funds you donate are used throughout the year to support the 4-H members and adult volunteers through their involvement with such activities as the annual Tulare County 4-H Field Day, demonstration and public speaking opportunities, 4-H Summer Camp, leadership conferences, achievement awards, educational assistance, and outreach programs.
 These funds also support adult volunteer development and leadership training materials and equipment.
 By investing in this positive youth development program, you are investing in the development of our youth – our most valuable natural resource.

 Enclosed are a self-addressed envelope and a donation form for your use.
-Checks should be made out to the Tulare County 4-H Sponsoring Committee.
+Checks should be made out to the Tulare County 4-H Leader Council.
 All of your donations will go directly to assist 4-H members and volunteers of our county.